chvvkumar/SV241-Unbound/AscomAlpacaProxy/readme.md

 *   `serialPortName` (string): The name of the serial port for the SV241 device (e.g., `"COM9"`).
 If this string is empty (`""`), the proxy will attempt to auto-detect the port on startup.
 *   `networkPort` (integer): The TCP port on which the Alpaca API server will listen for connections from client applications.
 The default is `8080`.
 A restart of the proxy is required for changes to this value to take effect.
 *   `logLevel` (string): Controls the verbosity of the log file.
 Valid values are `"ERROR"`, `"WARN"`, `"INFO"`, and `"DEBUG"`.
 This setting is applied live when changed.
+*   `historyRetentionNights` (integer): The number of days/nights to retain CSV telemetry logs.
+Older files are automatically deleted at startup.
+Default is `10`.
 *   `switchNames` (object): A map that allows you to assign custom, user-friendly names to the internal switch identifiers.
 The `key` is the internal name (e.g., `"dc1"`) and the `value` is the custom name you want to see in ASCOM clients and the web interface.

 ### Log Level Configuration